Lawrise/Nexus/README.md

-# Atomic
+# Nexus
 Transform Learning into Understanding - A knowledge management platform currently in early development

 Currently looking for developers and designers to help build this vision.
 As a web student at 42 Paris, I'm passionate about creating tools that enhance learning.
 If you're interested in knowledge management, educational tech, or React development, feel free to reach out and join this exciting journey!

 ## 🚧 Development Status
-Atomic is currently in early development.
+Nexus is currently in early development.
 I'm actively working on the foundational components.
 Many of the features described below represent my vision and roadmap rather than currently implemented functionality.

 **Current Focus:** Editor implementation